Martin Snape (1852-1930) - Gosport's Celebrated Artist

 Portsmouth Harbour from Gosport by Martin Snape, watercolour (sold)

-Nightfall, Portsmouth Harbour by Martin Snape, watercolour (currently for sale)
+Nightfall, Portsmouth Harbour by Martin Snape, watercolour (sold)

 Harbour Row, Gosport by Martin Snape, oil on canvas (sold)